Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-G6PD converts glucose-6-phosphate to 6-phosphoglyconolactone in the first step of the pentose phosphate pathway, this reaction also produces nicotinamide adenine dinucleotide phosphate (NADPH) from NADP(+).
+Glucose-6-phosphate dehydrogenase converts glucose-6-phosphate to 6-phosphoglyconolactone in the first step of the pentose phosphate pathway, this reaction also produces nicotinamide adenine dinucleotide phosphate (NADPH) from NADP(+).
 NADPH, through subsequent enzymatic reactions, protects erythrocytes from damage by detoxifying hydrogen peroxide and other sources of oxidative stress.
+(3)

 Table.
 Updated and Legacy G6PD Variant WHO Classification and Associated G6PD Deficiency Phenotype